 After enjoying so many grain-free, paleo recipes at the potluck, on the final leg of the trip home, one of my friends kept raving about some fantastic grain-free chocolate chip cookies that she’d been making.
 Unfortunately, she’d lost the recipe.
-She was seeking my help because she said that the recipe was grain free and that she’d found it via my All Gluten-Free Desserts blog.
-And as it turned out, the recipe was Danielle’s Real Deal Chocolate Chip Cookies recipe!
+She was seeking my help because she said that the recipe was grain free and that she’d found it via my previous desserts blog.
+And as it turned out, the recipe was Danielle’s Paleo Real Deal Chocolate Chip Cookies recipe!
 Scroll down to the bottom of this post to get the recipe (including Freeze-and-Bake Instructions)—courtesy of Danielle and Victory Belt Publishing.

 By the way, Danielle is currently working on her next cookbook, Meals Made Simple, so we can all look forward to that one as well!